Courtland, Virginia: Transportation

 Courtland and the adjacent county rely on its road and highway network.
-Courtland includes the junction of Virginia State Route 35 (SR35) and U.S. Route 58 (US58, the main thoroughfare that extends across Virginia south of the James River.
+Courtland includes the junction of Virginia State Route 35 (SR35) and U.S. Route 58 (US58), the main thoroughfare that extends across Virginia south of the James River.
 US 58 Business becomes Courland's Main Street and SR35 is called Meherrim Road.
 US58 Business provides the main bridge across the Nottoway River into Courtland from the south.
 Main Street runs southeast and becomes Jerusalem Road/US58 Business which merges back to US58.
 The Coutland bypass which separates US58 and the US58 Business removed a significant amount of traffic through the center of Courtland.

 SR 35 is designated as a Virginia Byway for its aesthetic, historical, and cultural value.
-It continues through Southhampton County for forty miles to Interstate 95.
+It continues through Southampton County for forty miles to Interstate 95.

 Norfolk Southern Railway and CSX Corporation provide freight and piggyback rail services to Southampton County; the railroad junction crosses Route 58 in Courtland and runs north to south.